menumbing/menumbing/oauth2-resource-server/README.md

 ],
 ```

-## Provider
+### Provider

-This package has 3 data providers to retrieve User/Client data using the access token
+This package has three data providers to retrieve User/Client data from the access token
 received from incoming request.
 The following are the available providers:

-- `API`: User/Client data is retrieved by requesting API to OAuth Server.
+- **API**: User/Client data is retrieved by requesting API to OAuth Server.
+Requires the `menumbing/http-client` package to be installed.
-- `Database`: User/Client data is retrieved by connecting to OAuth Database.
+- **Database**: User/Client data is retrieved by connecting to OAuth Database.
+Requires the `hyperf/database` package to be installed.
-- `Stateless`: User/Client data is retrieved from token payload.
+- **Stateless**: User/Client data is retrieved from token payload.

 ### API Provider